sa4s-serc/switch/README.md

 > Wait until ready, this may take time to install depending on the internet connection.
 > You can check if it's ready by accessing Elasticsearch at http://localhost:9200/, and Kibana at http://localhost:5601/.

-> Use a different terminal for the rest of the steps.
+> Leave the docker-container running.
+Use a different terminal for the rest of the steps.

 ## Setting up Virtual Environment (optional)